osmandapp/web/main/docs/documentation/plugins/parking.md

 ![Parking widget Android](@site/static/img/plugins/parking/parking_widget_android.png)

 **Start Time** is always visible in the details of the Parking point.
-To see the details, tap the Parking point, and the opened {% data variables.android-values.parking_place %} context menu will show you when Parking started.
+To see the details, tap the Parking point, and the opened <Translate android="true" ids="parking_place"/> context menu will show you when Parking started.

 ![Parking info in Android](@site/static/img/plugins/parking/and_parking_info.png)

-**Time Left** or **Time Overdue** in the details of a time-limited Parking point, opened with the {% data variables.android-values.pick_up_till %} context menu, will show the overall amount of time: either left up to the expected end of the parking, or overdue since then.
+**Time Left** or **Time Overdue** in the details of a time-limited Parking point, opened with the <Translate android="true" ids="pick_up_till"/> context menu, will show the overall amount of time: either left up to the expected end of the parking, or overdue since then.

 ![Time left in Android](@site/static/img/plugins/parking/and_parking_info_left.png)

-**{% data variables.android-values.osmand_parking_add_event %}** option, if checked in the **{% data variables.android-values.osmand_parking_time_limit_title %}** popup during setting a time-limited Parking point, creates a reminder about the end of Parking time in the default Calendar app on your device.
+**<Translate android="true" ids="osmand_parking_add_event"/>** option, if checked in the **<Translate android="true" ids="osmand_parking_time_limit_title"/>** popup during setting a time-limited Parking point, creates a reminder about the end of Parking time in the default Calendar app on your device.

 </TabItem>